mtwallach/docs-alfresco/search-enterprise/latest/admin/index.md

 o.a.r.listeners.JobLifecycleListener     : Current Status: COMPLETED
 ```

 Once the command has completed, metadata from the out-of-the-box Repository nodes will be indexed in the Elasticsearch server.
-Additionally, the Alfresco Elasticsearch Connector Live Indexer will add any new permissions and content if nodes are created, updated or deleted.
+Additionally, the Alfresco Elasticsearch Connector Live Indexer will add any new permissions and content if any nodes are created, updated or deleted.

 ## Existing Repository